A quick-cooking, comforting and fiery carrot sweet potato soup to warm you up from the inside out.

-This is a soup I find myself making quite often regardless of the time of year.
+This carrot sweet potato soup is one I find myself making quite often regardless of the time of year.
 It’s a velvety number with a vibrant orange hue that’s fast and rich in beta-carotene thanks to the carrots and sweet potatoes.

 Not for the faint of heart, it’s spicy and sweet and very satisfying.
 Not mouth-numbingly spicy, mind you, just pleasantly warming with a heat that creeps up on you, each spoonful leaving your mouth tingling for another.